3F/web.vsSBE/Scripts_&_Commands/SBE-Scripts.md

 SBE-Scripts - it's internal specification for additional work over [MSBuild](MSBuild) - conditions, subcommands, files, etc. by components.

-*you can use this as an additional variant and/or if need a some features, for example, special for Visual Studio etc. what are not exists with [MSBuild](MSBuild)*
+*you can use this as an additional variant and/or if need a some features, for example, special for Visual Studio etc. what are not exists/available with [MSBuild](MSBuild)*

 ## Components